MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

    > **Note**:
    >- Do not wait for the provisioning process to complete, but instead proceed to the next step.
 The provisioning might take about 2 minutes.
    >- Now you will set up the disaster recovery environment in the paired up region in which you created the Recovery Services vault.
-This environment will include a virtual network that will host replicas of the Azure virtual machines currently hosted in the primary region where you provisioned Virtual Instance for SAP.
+This environment will include a virtual network that will host replicas of the Azure Virtual Machines currently hosted in the primary region where you provisioned Virtual Instance for SAP.

 1. In the **Search** text box on the [Azure portal](https://portal.azure.com), search for and select **Recovery Services vaults**.